lukelorusso/RoboSync/README.md

 For Linux and macOS please remember to include the last slash (e.g.: `robosync.sh ./origin/ ./destination/`).

+For Windows please remember to run it with ADMINISTRATION privileges.

 ORIGIN and DESTINATION are optional: if you don't specify them you will be asked to input them.

 Here's how the copy is done: